-1 LTP1 published July 2000 for the period 2001/02 to 2005/06 Southend-on-Sea Local Transport Plan 3
+1 LTP1 published July 2000 for the period 2001/02 to 2005/06

-- Have a thriving and sustainable local economy. - Minimise environmental impact and promote sustainability for a greener Borough. - Create a safer Borough. - Reduce inequalities in health and wellbeing and for a more accessible Borough.

-The Transport Strategy presents a medium to long-term vision for transport within the Borough, sets high level objectives and strategic priorities.
-The Implementation Plan sets out the broad packages and / or types of measures that will be delivered, plus some of the larger schemes over a four year timeframe.
-The Implementation Plan will be contingent on priorities as determined by the Strategy, and on the levels of funding made available by government, and also from other sources.

-Both documents are dynamic in nature and can be updated as required.
-The Strategy is likely to be updated to reflect policy changes whether local, or national.
+- Have a thriving and sustainable local economy. - Minimise environmental impact and promote sustainability for a greener Borough. - Create a safer Borough. - Reduce inequalities in health and wellbeing and for a more accessible Borough. - 1.8 The Transport Strategy presents a medium to long-term vision for transport within the Borough, sets high level objectives and strategic priorities.
+The Implementation Plan sets out the broad packages and / or types of measures that will be delivered, plus some of the larger schemes over a six year timeframe.
+The Implementation Plan will be contingent on priorities as determined by the Strategy, and on the levels of funding made available by government, and also from other sources. - 1.9 The Strategy will be reviewed and updated to reflect policy changes whether local, or national.
 The Implementation Plan will be updated more frequently as resource levels became known (with greater certainty) and programmes are developed in detail and adjusted in light of performance against outcomes.